 A type system's rules define which operations on values of a particular type are forbidden.
 These rules must be defined procedurally, not declaratively.
+Put them in a file MyCheckerVisitor.java that extends BaseTypeVisitor.

-The Checker Framework provides a base visitor class, BaseTypeVisitor, that performs type-checking at each node of a source file's AST.
+BaseTypeVisitor performs type-checking at each node of a source file's AST.
 It uses the visitor design pattern to traverse Java syntax trees as provided by Oracle's Tree API, and it issues a warning (by calling SourceChecker.report) whenever the type system is violated.